hyzok-su/morphable-eyewear/README.md

 *CAGE* :  Automatically generated mesh from 2d frame projection, suitable for soft morphing.

-*SKELETON* :  4 extracted heirarchical planes from *CAGE* vertices, suitable for rigid morphing.
+*SKELETON* :  Extracted heirarchical planes from *CAGE* vertices, suitable for rigid morphing.

 *VERTEX SHADING* :  RGBA or CMYK channels where values indicate the weighted position relative to *CAGE* and *SKELETON*